 Recently, deep learning methods have been regarded as a potential approach for point cloud classification and segmentation tasks.
 The 3D ShapeNets [27], volumetric and multiview convolutional neural networks (CNNs) [28] are pioneering methods for analyzing 3D point clouds with DNNs.
 To address unordered point clouds directly, PointNet introduces an order-independent structure (max pooling) into the CNN.
 In PointNet, a transform unit is adopted to adjust the orientation of the point cloud model through affine transformation.
 To address the irregular and unordered point clouds, PointCNN [13] weights the input features associated with the points and sorts the points into a latent and potentially canonical order via an X-transformation.
 To further capture the local topography at different scales, the PointNet++ [29] implements a hierarchical neural network that applies PointNet recursively on a nested partitioning of the input point set to learn local features with increasing contextual scales.
 The normal vector is a critical local topography indicator that takes the average normal vectors of a 3D model into consideration.
 Octree-based CNN [30] represents the input shape with an octree and feeds the averaged normal vectors stored in the finest leaf octants to the CNN as input.
 To describe the features from different orientations, PointSIFT [17] applies the scale-invariant feature transform (SIFT) method to detect dominant orientations for rotation invariance and comprehensively represent point patterns in different orientations.
 To consider the neighbor features, FeaStNet [31] is designed with graph convolutions to establish correspondences between filter weights and graph neighborhoods in 3D shape analysis.
 To capture the local geometry feature, Wang et. al. [32] designed a SGPN model to measure the similarity between each pair of points in the embedded feature space.
 Based on the SGPN model, Xu et al. [33] proposed a graph CNN to extract local geometric features in cluttered scene trained by synthetic data to achieve higher accuracy.

-To enhances the feature extraction ability of deep neural networks, the attention mechanism weighting data representation process adaptively has achieved amazing performance in point cloud segmentation.
-In the point cloud segmentation field, Kingkan [34] proposed a neural network with attention modules, which uses gather and scatter operations to sample the most informative points in the feature space, realizing the prediction for dynamic gestures only using point cloud data.
+To enhance the feature extraction ability of DNN, the attention mechanism with weighting data representation process adaptively has achieved good performance in point cloud segmentation.
+Thus, Kingkan [34] proposed a neural network with attention modules, which uses gather and scatter operations to sample the most informative points in the feature space, realizing the prediction for dynamic gestures based on point cloud data.
 Wang [35] presented a novel graph attention convolution (GAC) with learnable kernel shapes.
-By assigning proper attentional weights to different neighboring points, GAC is designed to selectively focus on the most relevant part of them according to their dynamically learned features.
-Lei [36] designed a graph convolutional network architecture SegGCN with separable fuzzy spherical convolution for 3D semantic segmentation, which can segment over a million points per second with high accuracy.
-In SegGCN, the fuzzy kernel function can be regarded as a type of attention mechanism to associate each neighbor points.
+By assigning proper attentional weights to different neighboring points, GAC is able to selectively focus on the most relevant part according to their dynamically learned features.
+Lei [36] designed a graph convolutional network architecture SegGCN with separable fuzzy spherical convolution for 3D semantic segmentation, which can segment millions of points per second with high accuracy.
+In SegGCN, the fuzzy kernel function can be adopted as an attention mechanism to associate the neighbor points.

 Analysis and motivation